DOI10.47051/QPYL8113

 Figure 1: Individuals of Atractus modestus from Séptimo Paraíso Lodge, Pichincha province, Ecuador.

-Natural history: Atractus modestus is a semi-fossorial snake that inhabits old-growth to moderately disturbed evergreen montane and foothill forest, crops, pastures with scattered trees, and rural gardens nearby forest border.6 Modest Ground Snakes are usually seen moving on the forest floor or crossing dirt roads and trails during warm and cloudy nights, or rarely during the daytime.6 When not active, individuals are usually found hidden under logs.6 There is an unpublished photographic record of an individual of A. modestus preying upon an earthworm in Mindo.7 Modest Ground Snakes rely mostly on their cryptic coloration as a primary line of defense.
+Natural history: Atractus modestus is a semi-fossorial snake that inhabits old-growth to moderately disturbed evergreen montane and foothill forest, crops, pastures with scattered trees, and rural gardens near the forest border.6 Modest Ground Snakes are usually seen moving on the forest floor or crossing dirt roads and trails during warm and cloudy nights, or rarely during the daytime.6 When not active, individuals are usually found hidden under logs.6 There is an unpublished photographic record of an individual of A. modestus preying upon an earthworm in Mindo.7 Modest Ground Snakes rely mostly on their cryptic coloration as a primary line of defense.
 If handled, individuals usually just try to flee, but they can also produce a musky and distasteful odor when grabbed.6

 Reader support helps us keep the Reptiles of Ecuador book 100% free.